 The next step is to add the flour and salt to the yeast mixture.
 I recommend adding a half cup shy of the total.
 Stir to blend, adding enough of the remaining flour, if needed, until the desired dough consistency is achieved.
 I made this recipe twice.
 The first time, I had to add a little extra water because I used the entire flour amount right off the bat.
 The resulting dough was too dry.
 The second time, my dough was too wet, even after using the full amount of flour.
 I had to add more flour to firm up the dough.
 In either case, the desired end consistency should be wet and sticky yet stretch when pulled.

-I am not really a masterful bread baker, but this is the result I get using this recipe.
-The picture above was my second batch.
+I am not a masterful bread baker, but this is the result I get from this recipe.
+The picture above is my second batch.
 How good does that look?
 Makes you want to run into the kitchen and whip up a batch, doesn’t it?
 Go right now!
 And have fun!

 Recommended supplies: